A tradition of excellence

 One of the oldest community orchestras in the United States, the St. Paul JCC Symphony Orchestra has a 90+ year tradition of excellence!
-Our 45-piece, volunteer orchestra practices and performs arrangements selected by director and conductor, Amir Kats, who is beginning his seventh season leading the St. Paul JCC’s Symphony Orchestra.
+Our 45-piece, volunteer orchestra practices and performs classical and modern repertoire selected by music director and conductor, Amir Kats, who is in his seventh season leading the St. Paul JCC’s Symphony Orchestra.
+All performances are free and open to the public.

 WEDNESDAY, MARCH 13 • 7 PM CONDUCTORS TALK • 7:30 PM CONCERT